mhogomchungu/ussd-gui/README.md

 # ussd-gui
-a Qt based GUI front end to gammu that only handles ussd codes.
+a Qt4/Qt5 based GUI front end to libgammu[1] that can send USSD codes and read text messages on supported devices.

-This project is a front end to gammu[1] and it provides a Qt based GUI solution for sending ussd codes.

 A screenshot of the application can be seen from the following link: https://github.com/mhogomchungu/ussd-gui/blob/master/icons/ussd-gui.jpeg

 download page is: https://github.com/mhogomchungu/ussd-gui/releases

 [1] http://wammu.eu/gammu/

 useful documentation: http://wammu.eu/docs/manual/c/hints.html

 The application's FAQ page is at: https://github.com/mhogomchungu/ussd-gui/wiki/Frequently-Asked-Questions